JuliaEarth/GeoStats.jl/docs/src/index.md

 | [GslibIO.jl](https://github.com/JuliaEarth/GslibIO.jl) | Load/save (extended) GSLIB files. |

 Besides the packages above, the project can be extended with [solver packages](solvers/overview.md).

-## Community channels

-We invite you to join our [community channels](about/community.md).
-There you will meet other fellow geostatisticians who like to code.
-We are very friendly, come say hi! 😄🌎